swappsco/django-wordpress-api/README.rst

 Easily Install your Wordpress blog in your Django project

-This package  allows to communicate easily with any wordpress proyect that is using `WP REST API v1 <http://wp-api.org/index-deprecated.html>`_ .
+This package  allows to communicate easily with any wordpress project that is using `WP REST API v1 <http://wp-api.org/index-deprecated.html>`_ .

 Even though the WP REST API package is already on the 2 version; it is still on beta so it was decided that this package will only support v1 until v2 is out of beta.